 Scholar and Legislator

-In 1775, the thirty-two-year-old Jefferson gained a seat in the Continental Congress, where he was appointed to a committee to draft a declaration of independence from the mother country.
-He became the declaration's principal author and later counted it, along with establishment of the University of Virginia and creation of the Virginia statute for Religious Freedom, among his three proudest lifetime accomplishments.
+In 1775 the 32-year-old Jefferson gained a seat in the Continental Congress, where he was appointed to a committee to draft a declaration of independence from the mother country.
+He became the declaration's principal author and later counted it, along with establishment of the University of Virginia and creation of the Virginia Statute for Religious Freedom, among his three proudest lifetime accomplishments.
 The Declaration of Independence and the Summary View ensured Jefferson's standing in the mid-1770s as the American Revolution's most significant literary theorist.

-After spending less than a year in the Continental Congress, Jefferson resigned that post and entered the Virginia house of delegates.
+After spending less than a year in the Continental Congress, Jefferson resigned that post and entered the Virginia House of Delegates.
 While he produced an admirable legislative record during his service from October 1776 to June 1779, his tenure as Virginia's governor from 1779 to mid-1781 was less successful.
-Although the Virginia assembly had made sizeable contributions to the Continental effort, it failed to make adequate provision for local defenses, and the state offered only token resistance to the British invasion in early 1781.
+Although the Virginia Assembly had made sizable contributions to the Continental effort, it failed to make adequate provision for local defenses, and the state offered only token resistance to the British invasion in early 1781.
 Jefferson narrowly escaped capture, fleeing on horseback as Lt.
 Col. Banastre Tarleton's forces ascended Carter's Mountain toward Monticello, two days after his gubernatorial term expired but before the Virginia legislature could designate a successor.
 Jefferson had already decided not to seek reelection to a third term, but his perceived abdication at this critical juncture earned him considerable scorn.
-The Virginia house of delegates immediately ordered an investigation of his conduct, only to join with the state Senate in exonerating the former governor after he appeared before both houses six months later to explain his actions.
+The Virginia House of Delegates immediately ordered an investigation of his conduct, only to join with the state Senate in exonerating the former governor after he appeared before both houses six months later to explain his actions.
 Deeply mortified by the public scrutiny and increasingly alarmed by his wife's serious illness, Jefferson retreated to Monticello.

 In what proved to be a temporary retirement from public life, Jefferson turned his attention to farming and scientific endeavors—pursuits that he found more enjoyable.
 During this time, he organized and published his Notes on the State of Virginia, which his preeminent biographer, Dumas Malone, believed "laid the foundations of Jefferson's high contemporary reputation as a universal scholar and of his enduring fame as a pioneer American scientist."